sweetpellegrino/daphne/doc/development/EnablingInPlaceUpdates.md

 ### 1. Mark the operation as InPlaceable

 We need to add an MLIR op interface to the operation.
-This is necessary for the ﻿FlagUpdateInPlace.cpp pass to consider using the operands of the specific operation in place.
+This is necessary for the ﻿FlagUpdateInPlace.cpp pass to consider using the operands of the specific operation in-place.

 This is accompanied by changing the traits of an operation in DaphneOps.td by adding `DeclareOpInterfaceMethods<InPlaceOpInterface>` to the list.
 For instance: